-Android devices support a number of accessibility features not listed here.
-For more information, refer to the Android Accessibility Overview.
-You can also go check out your accessibility settings by going to your device’s settings screen and tapping Accessibility (or search for it if the menu item does not display).
+iOS devices support a number of accessibility features not listed here.
+For more information, refer to the Apple support site.
+You can also check your accessibility settings by going to your device’s settings screen and tapping Accessibility.

-Night Mode adjusts your display brightness to improve readability in low light conditions.
-Night mode also reduces eye strain and extends your battery life:
+You can use your device’s night shift feature to improve readability in low light conditions.
+Doing so reduces eye strain and extends battery life.

 Set your display’s brightness to enhance readability as needed.

-The app supports the standard TalkBack gestures as described in Google’s documentation.
+The app supports the standard VoiceOver gestures as described in Apple’s documentation.